junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Safe Doses Act”.
+This Act may be cited as the “Strengthening and Focusing Enforcement to Deter Organized Stealing and Enhance Safety Act of 2012” or the “SAFE DOSES Act”.

 ## § 2.
 Theft of medical products

 - **(a)** *Prohibited conduct and penalties* Chapter 31 of title 18, United States Code, is amended by adding at the end the following:
   > ## § 670.
 Theft of medical products
   >
-  > - **(a)** *Prohibited conduct* Whoever, in or affecting interstate or foreign commerce—
+  > - **(a)** *Prohibited conduct* Whoever, in, or using any means or facility of, interstate or foreign commerce—
-  >   - **(1)** embezzles, steals, or unlawfully takes, carries away, or conceals, or by fraud or deception obtains, a pre-retail medical product;
+  >   - **(1)** embezzles, steals, or by fraud or deception obtains, or knowingly and unlawfully takes, carries away, or conceals a pre-retail medical product;
-  >   - **(2)** falsely makes, alters, forges, or counterfeits the labeling or documentation (including documentation relating to origination or shipping) of a pre-retail medical product;
+  >   - **(2)** knowingly and falsely makes, alters, forges, or counterfeits the labeling or documentation (including documentation relating to origination or shipping) of a pre-retail medical product;
   >   - **(3)** knowingly possesses, transports, or traffics in a pre-retail medical product that was involved in a violation of paragraph (1) or (2);
   >   - **(4)** with intent to defraud, buys, or otherwise obtains, a pre-retail medical product that has expired or been stolen;
   >   - **(5)** with intent to defraud, sells, or distributes, a pre-retail medical product that is expired or stolen; or